-Myxomycetes toxic molds usually cause allergic-like symptoms similar to asthma and hay fever in genetically sensitive individuals.
+Myxomycetes toxic molds, also referred to as slime mold, usually cause allergic-like symptoms similar to asthma and hay fever in genetically sensitive individuals.

 This mold is not pathogenic or toxigenic.

 Characteristics: Considered a type I allergen.
 Not considered a human pathogen.
 Not considered a toxigenic agent.

 Description: It is often found in decaying logs, stumps, and dead leaves particularly in forested regions.
 It is disseminated as a dry spore by the wind.
 As an allergen, it has been known to cause type I allergen symptoms including hay fever and asthma.
 It is not considered a human pathogen.
 It is not considered a toxigenic agent.